 - Eggs: 2 eggs provide structure.

-- Sour Cream or Yogurt: You can use either; full fat or low fat.
+- Sour Cream or Yogurt: The muffins are moist because we add yogurt or sour cream to the batter. just like we do when making sour cream coffee cake.
+You can use either; full fat or low fat.

 - Milk: Use whatever you have—whole milk, 1%, almond milk, buttermilk, oat milk, etc. You only need 2 Tablespoons, which is less than other recipes using this muffin batter.
 Peaches are very wet and using less milk keeps the batter thick and sturdy.

 - Peaches: Peel and cut your peaches into small bite-size chunks.
 You need about 3.

 Do I need to coat the peaches in flour before adding to the batter?
 No, that’s not necessary here because the muffin batter is so thick.
 The peaches easily stay scattered throughout the muffin and do not really sink.